Reckitt reports disappointing Q2 sales, says costs to hit margins | Business

 Reckitt reports disappointing Q2 sales, says costs to hit margins

+Reckitt said brands including Finish, Airwick, Harpic and Veet, which make up 70% of its sales, are growing, but at slower rates than last year, while brands like Durex, Vanish and Nurofen are returning to growth as market conditions normalise.
 Like-for-like sales rose 2.2% for the three months to June 30, excluding its infant nutrition business in China, lower than the 2.3% growth analysts had expected, according to a company-supplied consensus.
-The stock, down 5% this year, was the top loser on the FTSE 100 index in morning trading.

 - Country: